 The couple in this example could save about $500 per year by choosing Mint Mobile’s service instead of postpaid service from T-Mobile.
 Alternatively, they could save around $600 by choosing Total Wireless’s service over Verizon’s postpaid service.
 That said, price shouldn’t be the only factor considered when choosing a carrier.

 I’ve written numerous articles covering evaluation methodologies and results from companies that evaluate wireless networks.
 I’m inclined to believe the Big Four networks differ substantially in terms of quality and reliability at the national level:

 - Verizon (best)

 Networks sometimes impose limits on subscribers.
 These limits often help the operator to maintain network performance.
 The limits may also allow networks to create pricing tiers with different levels of service quality.

 The following are general principles around prioritization of data use:

-- Postpaid, non-unlimited plans almost always have higher priority than MVNO plans
+- Postpaid, non-unlimited plans often have higher priority than MVNO plans

-- Postpaid, non-unlimited plans often have higher priority than prepaid plans offered by the same carrier
+- Postpaid, non-unlimited plans sometimes have higher priority than prepaid plans offered by the same carrier

 When a network becomes congested, a low-priority subscriber may experience substantially reduced speeds.
 Accessing the internet during periods of congestion can be annoying or even impossible for low-priority subscribers.
 That said, congestion is rare in most areas.